suikan4github/kaiten-yaki/ubuntu_en.md

 ![Installing](image/ubuntu_installing.png)

 ## Click continue
 As noted above, do not reboot.
 Click "Continue Testing".
+If you reboot at here, system will ask you the passphrase twice.

 ![Installing](image/ubuntu_done.png)

-## Mount the targets
+## Mount the target file system
 After Ubiquity finish the installation, mount the target directories and chroot to that.
 ```bash
 # Mount the volume and change root